Project

 Project goal

-Providing children and youth from the Heiltsuk indigenous community with the opportunity to participate in educational and cultural summer camps.
+Providing children and youth from the Heiltsuk Indigenous community with the opportunity to participate in educational and cultural summer camps.

 Project duration